Home Page › Blog › Do I Qualify for a Service Dog or an ESA?

 Emotional Support Animals:

-Do not have access to public spaces – ESAs operate under different legislation in terms of its definition, such as the Fair Housing Act and the Air Carrier Access Act.
+- Do not have access to public spaces – ESAs operate under different legislation and are protected under the Fair Housing Act.
 Hence, ESAs have limited access to public spaces.

-Require a licensed professional to be considered an ESA – Pets/animals can only be considered ESAs if they have an ESA letter written and approved by a mental health licensed professional, including therapists, counselors, psychiatrists, and psychologists.
-By having an ESA letter, ESAs can gain access to housing despite no pets policies and can be carried through air travel.
+- Require a licensed professional to be considered an ESA – Pets/animals can only be considered ESAs if they have an ESA letter written and approved by a mental health licensed professional, including therapists, counselors, psychiatrists, and psychologists.
+By having an ESA letter, ESAs can gain access to housing despite no-pets policies and at no extra cost.

-Both provide assistance related to a person’s disability, but how they perform those services differ from other another.
-They both are also not required to be trained professionally, as each owner can help self-train their animals to serve specific tasks.
-Both service dogs and emotional support animals
+Both provide assistance related to a person’s disability, but how they perform those services differ from another.
+They both are not required to be trained professionally, as each owner can self-train their animals to serve specific tasks.

 Legal protections for a service dog